Two semesters abroad

 You’ll probably have more patience towards the fluorescent lighting at the library, too, if it illuminates your already acquired beautiful base tan.
 Having already tasted the study abroad life, your thirst for knowledge can be directed more fully towards challenging yourself academically.

 In addition, your bloated academic self-confidence, capital from the first semester, is a priceless commodity when starting a new semester.
 Even if you weren’t at the same host university for your second semester, the study skills you’ve acquired help you to navigate through the course selection jungle like a pro, among many other previously foreign things.

 You’ve become a wiser, more patient person outside the lecture halls, as well.
 This helps you to run errands and organize your life at the new destination with less sweating.
 After having gone through a study abroad semester, you’re able to wander even further out of your comfort zone during the second one.

 - The study abroad experience becomes even more vivid.
-A year can encapsulate twice as many experiences than half a year.
+A year can encapsulate twice as many experiences as half a year.

-- You’ll get more out of your studies and are able to enjoy them more.
-You’ll be able to recognize what kind of courses and what kind of a schedule flourishes you the most
+- You’ll get more out of your studies and can enjoy them more.
+You’ll be able to recognize what kind of courses and what kind of a schedule flourishes you the most academically.

 - You’ll return home as a more mature person who knows how to get the most out of his time and to which things to dedicate that time.

 Students’ experiences of studying a whole year abroad